The Patriot's Primer on American Liberty (Full Copyright Text)

 The ensuing ratification debates among the states were vigorous.

-James Madison, John Jay and Alexander Hamilton authored The Federalist Papers, which advocated ratification of the new Constitution and the strong central government it established.
-The Federalist Papers remain to this day its most detailed explication — affirming the original meaning and intent of our nation’s founding document.
+James Madison, John Jay and Alexander Hamilton (the latter having distinguished himself as Washington’s chief aide and as a 26-year old officer at the Battle of Yorktown in 1781), authored and published The Federalist Papers, a collection of 85 essays written under the pseudonym “Publius,” advocating for ratification of the new Constitution and a strong central government it established.
+The Federalist Papers remain to this day, our Constitution’s most detailed explication — affirming the original meaning and intent of our nation’s founding document.

-To that end, it is important to note that the “strong central government” established by our Constitution bore no resemblance to, nor did that document authorize, the behemoth, intrusive, statist central government of today.
+To that end, it is important to note that the “strong central government” established by our Constitution bore no resemblance to, nor did that document authorize, the behemoth, intrusive, statist central government that we have today.

 Our Founders affirmed that the natural rights enumerated in our Declaration of Independence and, by extension, as codified in its subordinate guidance, our Constitution, are those endowed by our Creator.
 Regarding the supremacy of the Declaration’s enumerations, on the occasion of the Declaration’s 50th anniversary, Madison wrote to Jefferson, “On the distinctive principles of the Government … of the U. States, the best guides are to be found in … The Declaration of Independence, as the fundamental Act of Union of these States.”

-Hence, the Articles of Confederation and its successor, the U.S. Constitution, were created as contractual agreements binding the several states into one strong union in defense of Liberty as our national motto implies — E Pluribus Unum.
-But the innate Rights of Man identified in the Declaration are the overarching basis of that union, irrevocable and non-negotiable by way of “collective agreement and compromise.”
+Hence, the U.S. Constitution was created as a contractual agreement binding the several states into one union as our national motto implies — E Pluribus Unum.
+But the innate Rights of Mankind identified in the Declaration, provide the overarching basis for that union, irrevocable and non-negotiable by way of “collective agreement and compromise.”

-George Washington was unanimously elected by the Electoral College twice, after national elections in 1789 and 1792, and served our new nation until 1797, when he chose, once again, to return to his Mount Vernon farm.
+George Washington was unanimously elected by the Electoral College twice, in 1789 and 1792, and served our new nation until 1797, when he chose, once again, to return to his Mount Vernon farm.